Truth and Dignity Commission (Tunisia)

-The Truth and Dignity Commission (هيئة الحقيقة والكرامة) (Hai'at ul-Ḥaqiqa wul-Karāma) (Instance Vérité et Dignité) is an independent tribunal established by law in Tunisia on 23 December 2013 and formally launched on 9 June 2014 by then-President Moncef Marzouki.
+The Truth and Dignity Commission (هيئة الحقيقة والكرامة; Instance Vérité et Dignité) is an independent tribunal established by law in Tunisia on 23 December 2013 and formally launched on 9 June 2014 by then-President Moncef Marzouki.
 Established following the Tunisian Revolution, its purpose is to investigate gross human rights violations committed by the Tunisian State since 1955 and to provide compensation and rehabilitation to victims.
 The Commission was given a four-year mandate (i.e. to 2018) with the possibility of a one-year extension.
 Its president is the human rights activist Sihem Bensedrine.

 Final report

 Bensedrine revealed the commission's final report on March 26, 2019.
 The 2,000-page, Arabic-language record of human rights abuses is available online.
 Among the offenses mentioned in the report are unfair trials in 1963 regarding an attempted military coup against President Habib Bourguiba; Tunisia's late president, Béji Caïd Essebsi, was involved in those trials as then-director of national security.